SJSUFall2019-CMPE272/Tara-A-place-where-talent-meets-opportunity/README.md

 # Persona/Target Users:

-1)Artists looking for work in film, television, theater, commercials, voiceover, radio and more mediums and needing help to tailor and manage their careers, 2)Casting directors and talent recruiters looking to hire the perfect cast and crew for their projects are our target audience.
+1)Artists looking for work in film, television, theater, commercials, voiceover, radio and more mediums and needing help to tailor and manage their careers.

+2)Casting directors and talent recruiters looking to hire the perfect cast and crew for their projects are our target audience.

 # Hill Statement